Redfern Aboriginal Children's Services: Heritage listing

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 There are substantial archives relating to the complete history of the Redfern Aboriginal Children's Service held on site.
 These archives have the potential to provide significant information about the organization as well as containing the records about each child that was fostered through the service.
 These archives have an elevated level of significance as no history of the service has been prepared to date and because adults who were fostered through the service may seek to inspect the records in order to connect with kin.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-Redfern Aboriginal Children's Services played a pivotal role as the original service from which other services grew.
-It has rarity as a surviving symbol of the organization.

-Redfern Aboriginal Children's Services is now a rare example of the once numerous pioneering organizations for the well-being and advancement of Aboriginal people that were based in Redfern but have recently moved on to other areas due to the gentrification of the suburb.
+Redfern Aboriginal Children's Services was the original service from which other services grew.
+It is one of the few surviving organizations of its kind.
+It is among the pioneering organizations for the well-being and advancement of Aboriginal people that were based in Redfern, many of which have since relocated to other areas amid the gentrification of the suburb.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Redfern Aboriginal Children's Services is an early example of children's services specifically for the placement of Aboriginal children.
 The service is an excellent example of resistance against the policy of removing Aboriginal children from their family, culture and community and successfully establishing kinship ties as an important consideration in child placements.
 18 George Street is an excellent example of a building adapted for use by Aboriginal Children's Services.